slint-ui/slint/docs/layouting.md

 When the `alignment` is set to stretch (the default), the elements are sized to their minimum size, then the extra space is shared amongst element proportional to their stretch factor set with the `horizontal-stretch` and `vertical-stretch` properties.
-But the size does not exceed the maximum size.
+The stretched size will not exceed the maximum size.
 The stretch factor is a floating point number.
 The elements that have a default content size usually defaults to 0 while elements that default to the size of their parents defaults to 1.
-An element of a stretch factor if 0 will keep its minimum size, unless all the other elements also have a stretch factor of 0 or reached their maximum size.
+An element of a stretch factor of 0 will keep its minimum size, unless all the other elements also have a stretch factor of 0 or reached their maximum size.

 Examples: